-In conversation with Shiksha.com, Associate Professor and HOD-PGDM Retail Management at Jagan Institute of Management Studies Dr Deepika Saxena talks about their industry-based curriculum.
+In conversation with Shiksha.com, Associate Professor and HOD-PGDM Retail Management at Jagan Institute of Management Studies Dr. Deepika Saxena talks about their industry-based curriculum.
 The idea is to expose students to corporate culture so they get the taste of solving real-world problems.
-Dr Saxena has got over fourteen years of experience in academia and industry, including 12 years in teaching and research.
+Dr. Saxena has got over fourteen years of experience in academia and industry, including 12 years in teaching and research.

 Q: What is the difference between the teaching methodology in your institute and others?

 A: The teaching methodology at JIMS is unique in itself which highly focuses on the industry-academia connect and emphasise on beyond classroom learning.
-The classroom teaching and learning approach emphasises on the conceptual clarity and theoretical build using audio-visual aid, presentations, role-plays, case studies and articles discussions.
+The classroom teaching and learning approach emphasizes on the conceptual clarity and theoretical build using audio-visual aid, presentations, role-plays, case studies and articles discussions.
 Various new teaching-learning approaches followed at JIMS are:

 - Teaching through Social Sensitisation (Self Society and Organisations) where we focus on imbibing social values and individual’s social responsibility and create connect with society through various NGOs and at the same time work on the solutions of social problems and try to bring the change for societal benefit